-This module combines an introduction to the Botany and Environmental Sciences moderatorships with a series of field-based activities including a residential field trip during the first week of the teaching term (Week 3).
-There will also be a series of lectures given following the field trip on specific aspects of the Irish flora.
+This module combines an introduction to the Botany and Environmental Sciences moderatorships with a series of field-based activities including a residential field-trip during the first week of the teaching term (Week 3).
+There will also be a lecture given during the field trip and three following it on specific aspects of the Irish flora.

-1. Collect and accurately record various types of data from a range of local habitats using several different methods.

-2. Identify native species.

-3. Interpret relationships between plants, and between plants and the physical environment.

-4. Contrast ecological sampling techniques and assess their relative merits.

-5. Analyse in detail the natural and cultural landscape.
+- Collect and accurately record various types of data from a range of local habitats using several different methods. - Identify native species. - Interpret relationships between plants, and between plants and the physical environment. - Contrast ecological sampling techniques and assess their relative merits. - Analyse in detail the natural and cultural landscape.